DominicSamoes/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10, Script that displays the result of BREATH to the power LOVE.
 Task 11, Script that converts a number from base 2 to base 10.
 Task 12, Script that prints all possible combinations of two letters, except oo.
+Task 13, Script that prints a number with two decimal places, followed by a new line.